 Two-factor authentication (2FA) adds an extra layer of security, verifying email recipients to make sure only authorised people can access messages and attachments.

-2FA typically requires the recipient to complete one of two tasks: answering a security question or proving access to a device like their phone by entering an SMS code.
+2FA typically requires the recipient to complete one of two tasks: answering a security question or providing access to a device like their phone by entering an SMS code.

 If the user can't access their inbox and pass the security challenge, they won’t be able to open your email.